Who is P. Rama Mohana Rao?

 Mr. Rao hails from Andhra Pradesh and belongs to the 1985 Tamil Nadu IAS batch.
 He began his career serving as Assistant Collector in 1987.

-He has held positions in various other departments including Agri Production, Housing and Urban Development, Industries, Black Classes Welfare and Khadi and Village Industries Board.
+He has held positions in various other departments including Agri Production, Housing and Urban Development, Industries, Backward Classes Welfare and Khadi and Village Industries Board.

 Currently he also holds full additional charge of Vigilance Comissioner and Commissioner for Administrative Reforms.